 The Illinois EPA filed the proposed rules for Coal Combustion Residual Surface Impoundments with the Illinois Pollution Control Board on March 30, 2020.
 These proposed rules contain standards for the storage and disposal of coal combustion residuals (CCR) in surface impoundments.
 The proposed rules are available at the Illinois Pollution Control Board website

-The draft rules create a new regulatory Part 845 in Title 35 of the Administrative Code.
-This Part will contain comprehensive rules for the design, construction, operation, groundwater monitoring, corrective action, closure and post-closure care of surface impoundments containing CCR.
-CCR is commonly referred to as coal ash, and CCR surface impoundments are commonly referred to as coal ash ponds.
-CCR surface impoundments contain fly ash, bottom ash, boiler slag, and flue gas desulfurization materials generated from burning coal for the purpose of generating electricity by electric utilities and independent power producers.
+The proposed rule creates a new Part 845 in Title 35 of the Administrative Code.
+The proposal contains comprehensive rules for the design, construction, operation, groundwater monitoring, corrective action, closure and post-closure care of surface impoundments containing CCR.
+CCR is commonly referred to as coal ash, and CCR surface impoundments are commonly referred to as coal ash ponds or coal ash pits.
+This proposed rule includes groundwater protection standards applicable to each CCR impoundment at the waste boundary and requires each owner operator to monitor groundwater.

-The Illinois EPA has prepared these draft rules as a result of a statutory mandate found in Public Act 101-171 (commonly referred to as a SB09), which requires Illinois EPA to file the draft rules with the Illinois Pollution Control Board no later than March 30, 2020.
+Illinois EPA prepared the proposed rules as a result of a statutory mandate found in Public Act 101-171 (commonly referred to as SB 09), which required Illinois EPA to file the draft rules with Illinois Pollution Control Board no later than March 30, 2020.

 - specify the minimum contents of CCR surface impoundment construction and operating permit applications, including the closure alternatives analysis;

 - specify which types of permits include requirements for closure, post-closure, remediation and all other requirements applicable to CCR surface impoundments;

 - specify when permit applications for existing CCR surface impoundments must be submitted, taking into consideration whether the CCR surface impoundment must close under the Resource Conservation and Recovery Act (RCRA);